 - In the container's Configuration window, deselect Disabled.

 - Select the toggle at the top left of the container so the slider is to the right.

 A container can also be enabled or disabled dynamically within an app or macro via an Action tool.

 Configure the Tool

 - In the Configuration window, enter a name for the container in Caption, or double-click the container box on the canvas and enter text directly into the box.
-The default text is "Container" and the tool ID displayed in ID.
+The default text is "Container" plus the tool ID displayed in the ID field.